johnmay/inchi-ma/README.md

 ### Limitations

 Currently only constitutionally different neighbors are handled.
-The system used can be used to encode geometries such as lambda/delta Fe(ox<sub>3</sub>) if there was tighter integration with the main canonically labelling algorithm.
+The system used here can also be used to encode geometries such as lambda/delta Fe(ox<sub>3</sub>) if there was tighter integration within the canonically labelling procedure.

 ### Building